rickosborne/cascades/md/08-1-3-pageant-pamela.md

 I, on the other hand … where to begin?

 Look, I know I'm not bad on the eyes, but nor am I even in the same league as Pamela.

-When I'm not hunched over a book I hit a respectable five-seven in my work heels.
-I don't fill out my uniform in the same statuesque proportions—I feel like I have weak, round shoulders and my waist doesn't hourglass inwards inasmuch as drop straight down from bust to hips.
-The straight black hair I got from my father, or so I'm told, is thick and straight enough that I can do a very professional braid or bun that will stay under control for all but the longest of flights without giving me a driving headache.

 If I'm honest, I know I'm to the left side of the mean on the flight attendant curve.
 I didn't get the job because I'm the fairest of them all.